Saxe–Goldstein hypothesis: Background

-Parallel work by Lewis Binford

 In the 1970s and 1980s, the American archaeologist Lewis Binford was a leading figure in the theoretical movement known as the "New Archaeology" (later called processual archaeology).
 In a 1962 article, Binford had called on archaeologists to make greater use of observations of living societies made by anthropologists as analogies for how societies may have operated in the past.
 He adapted an earlier comment by the archaeologists Gordon Willey and Philip Phillips to write that "archaeology is anthropology or it is nothing".

-In a 1971 article titled "Mortuary Practices: Their Study and Their Potential", Binford argued that funerary practices should be understood as reflections of the social organization of the people who carry them out.
+In a 1971 article titled "Mortuary Practices: Their Study and Their Potential", Binford argued that funerary practices reflect the social organization of the people who carry them out.
 This conflicted with the cultural diffusionist or culture-historical model then prevalent in archaeology, which instead saw them as determined by the ancestry of the cultural groups performing them, or by cultural exchange between different groups.
 Binford set out to test the degree to which a society's treatment of the dead ("mortuary practices") reflected the deceased individuals' social status and the whole society's level of social complexity.
-He predicted that simpler societies would have fewer criteria on which to mark out individuals in death (that is, they would "show fewer dimensions of differentiation"), and conversely.
-From a study of 40 societies, he concluded that the funerary rituals used by more complex societies showed more degrees of differentiation between different individuals, and marked that differentiation in more abstract ways.
+He predicted that simpler societies would have fewer criteria on which to mark out individuals in death (that is, they would "show fewer dimensions of differentiation"), while more complex societies would have more such criteria.
+From a study of 40 societies, he concluded that more complex societies indeed showed more degrees of differentiation in their funerary rituals between different individuals, and that they marked that differentiation in more abstract ways.
 He also considered that mortuary differentiation according to age correlated negatively with the level of hereditary inequality in a society.
-The belief that an individual's treatment in death can be used to infer information about both their status in life and the organization of their society has been termed the "Saxe–Binford program" or "Saxe–Binford hypothesis".
-(Note: Curtin 2017 (program); Rosenswig, Briggs & Masson 2020 (hypothesis).)
-(Note: The use of the latter terms often overlaps with "Saxe–Goldstein hypothesis", and covers a variable range of ideas proposed by Saxe, Binford and Goldstein.)